Pet oral health: everything you need to know

 Aside from the dreaded dog or cat breath, there are many, perhaps even more important reasons why it’s good to know cat and dog dental health.

-Healthy gums are pink in color, but sometimes you can also find pigmented (brown or black) areas which is also normal for your pet.
+Healthy gums are pink in colour, but sometimes you can also find pigmented (brown or black) areas which is also normal for your pet.
 Their teeth should be free of calculus, strongly attached to the gums, and with clear borders within the gum line.